plvie/BLASter/README.md

 - If you want to run the program with the `gdb` debugger, read the [Cython documentation](https://cython.readthedocs.io/en/stable/src/userguide/debugging.html#running-the-debugger), for more info.

 ## Running

+*Note: you first need to build the software, see above.*

 Run the command by e.g. typing `./python3 src/app.py -pvi INPUTFILE`.
 Add `-h` for seeing all available command line arguments.